 Kalyan S Perumalla

-Dr. Perumalla is among the first recipients of the U.S. Department of Energy Early Career Award in Advanced Scientific Computing Research (2010-2015, $2.5 million).
-Over the past 20 years, he has served as a principal investigator or co-principal investigator on several research projects sponsored by the Department of Energy, Department of Homeland Security, Air Force, DARPA, Army Research Laboratory, National Science Foundation, and industry.
+Dr. Perumalla is among the first recipients of the U.S. Department of Energy Early Career Award in Advanced Scientific Computing Research ($2.5 million for research over 5 years).
+Over the past 23 years, he has served as a principal investigator (PI) or co-PI on several research projects sponsored by agencies including the Department of Energy, Department of Homeland Security, Air Force, DARPA, Army Research Laboratory, National Science Foundation, and industry.

-Exascale Computing, Scalable Machine Learning Systems and Artificial Intelligence (AI), Reversible Computing; Computer Modeling and Simulation of Man-made Systems (Electric Grid, Transportation, Cyberphysical Systems); Virtual Machines and Cloud Computing; Cyber Security/Network Simulation; Discrete Event Simulation; Parallel Algorithms; Parallel Integer Programming and Combinatorial Optimization; Image Processing; Domain Specific Languages
+Fundamentals of Computation and Energy; Mathematical Modeling and Simulation Methods; Parallel Algorithms; Parallel Integer Programming and Combinatorial Optimization; Discrete Event Methods; Exascale Computing; Scalability of Machine Learning Systems and Artificial Intelligence (AI); Reversible Computing; Computer Modeling and Simulation of Man-made Systems including Electric Grids and Intelligent Transportation; Virtual Machine Technology and Cloud Computing; Cyberphysical Systems and Digital Twins; Cyber Security/Network Simulation; Parallel and Distributed Systems; Image Processing; Domain Specific Languages and Compilers

 Personal Favorite Top-10 Publications